-Above is the earliest known lyric to a traditional Liverpool folk song that is known to have dated back to the early 1800's about an actual prostitute and thief named Nellie Ray.
-Mention of this song is found in the diary of Charles Picknell, a man who sailed on a ship in 1830 that transported convicted female criminals to Van Dieman's Land, later named Tasmania, to serve out her sentence.
-Apparently, Nellie Ray was the name of a prostitute and thief that was on that ship, her being found guilty of seducing and robbing sailors who had just returned from sea.
+Above is the earliest known lyric to a traditional Liverpool folk song that is known to have dated back to the early 1800's, about an actual prostitute and thief named Nellie Ray.
+Mention of this song is found in the diary of Charles Picknell, a man who sailed on a ship in 1830 that transported convicted female criminals to Van Dieman's Land, later named Tasmania, to serve out their sentences.
+Apparently, Nellie Ray was the name of a prostitute and thief who was on that ship and had been found guilty of seducing and robbing sailors who had just returned from sea.
 She would peruse “Peter Street,” an actual street in Liverpool, England, to find her victims.

 As history reveals, sailors returning to Liverpool from their stint at sea (Liverpool being a seaport town) would go to the Liverpool Sailor's Home in Canning Place to be paid.
-After possibly many lonely months at sea, this area would be frequented by prostitutes who would lure them into indiscretions in order to take their money and, if lucky, their possessions and clothes.
-The plan was, after the men were exhausted and asleep, to take their clothes and possessions to a pawn shop for whatever they could get.
-Once notorious for this crime, the would inevitably be caught and convicted.
+After possibly many lonely months at sea, this area would be frequented by prostitutes who would lure them into indiscretions in order to take their money and, if possible, their possessions and clothes.
+The plan was, after the men were exhausted and asleep, to take their clothes and possessions and pawn them for whatever they could get.
+Once notorious for this crime, they would inevitably be caught and convicted.

 There are, in fact, many variations of this Liverpudlian folk song, some taking on presumed origination in other localities.
 For instance, there is a similar documented song about the slave trade that has a claim of being written by Benjamin Hanby in 1856 titled “Darling Nellie Gray.”
 The lyrics, while similar in phrasing and meter to those detailed above, speak of an African-American woman who had been taken away from her lover to become a slave, both of them being reunited in heaven after their deaths.
 Apparently, this song was an adaptation of the original “Nellie Gray” song that originated in Liverpool as mentioned above.

-However, John Lennon was oblivious to all of this, as were the rest of The Beatles!
+However, John Lennon was undoubtedly oblivious to all of this, as were the rest of The Beatles!

 “Oh, Maggie, Maggie May / they have taken her away /